AldenWohlgemuth/Exhibition/README.md

 -Show previous questions and answers at the bottom of the page -Add more topics to study
--Save response and then re-print it so it doesn't reset when enter is pressed
+-Save response and then re-print it so it doesn't reset when enter is pressed -Add pictures to homepage that can be used for navigation